Mole1424/minic-medium-tests/README.md

 1. Run (and pass) all the simple tests primarily
 2. Install and try to pass all these medium tests
-3. Install and try to pass some of the harder tests, excluding:
+3. Install and try to pass some of the harder tests, consider excluding:
    * `implicit` - as this perform as a narrowing cast of floats to ints, so should not compiler.
    * `unary2` - this can be passed staying within the spec, but it's a right pain so I wouldn't bother.
    * `lazyeval` - this is only required if you are doing the extension of boolean short-circuiting.